kroyxt/elp-documentation/docs/proposals/official/Phonology.md

 **Syllable Construction:**

-A syllable is built from an onset, an initial nucleus, a final nucleus, and a coda in that order.
+A syllable is built from an onset, an initial nucleus, an optional final nucleus, and a coda in that order.

 **Onset Phoneme group:**